Ready to learn how to write a resume that gets you hired? Look no further!

 Note: Just because you don't work in sales, marketing, or a “numbers-driven” field, doesn't mean that you can't add measurable metrics to your resume.
 There are other categories that qualify here, including:

-• Time – How long did it take you to achieve something?
-Was that faster that usual or ahead of the timeline?
+- Time – How long did it take you to achieve something?
+Was that faster than usual or ahead of the timeline?
 If so, by how much?

 Finally, every single person at a company has a role there because they impact the bottom line, either directly or indirectly.
 If you don't feel like you have a direct impact, go find the people who leverage your work who do!